Safety rules for driving a jet ski

 Q: Are there any rules about using jet skis in nature parks or protected areas?

-A: Yes, many protected areas have restrictions on the use of jet skis to protect the environment and wildlife.
-It's essential to learn about specific regulations before visiting these areas and to follow the signs to preserve these ecosystems.
+A: Yes, in many protected areas, there are restrictions on the use of jet skis to protect the environment and wildlife.
+It's essential to learn about the specific regulations before visiting these places and to follow the signs to preserve these ecosystems.

 Q: Why is it advisable to take a jet ski driving course?